4 Reasons Why Personalized Coaching Matters

 Let’s be honest.
 We all know that supporting educators has always been important, but now more than ever, it is imperative to implement systems that promote a culture of collective efficacy, support, and recognition.
 Teachers and leaders deserve and desperately need this support.
 Personalized coaching, simply put, provides a research-based, results-oriented, and evidence-based framework resulting in growing collective teacher and leadership efficacy and achieving equity and excellence for all students.
 Certainly, personalized coaching is worth the time, effort, financial, and human capital investment.

-#2.
-Personalized Coaching is More Impactful than Traditional PD
+02. Personalized Coaching Has More Impact Than Traditional PD

 Moving student achievement to meet district and campus goals takes a focus on empowering and growing teachers and school leaders’ collective efficacy.